 Hi there!
 Welcome to my blog and thanks for reading.
 I’m a robotics engineer by day and I write for free at night, so every reader means a lot to me.
-I like writing about African music, politics, and culture, about being a woman in STEM, about the mixed experience, and occasionally random things in my daily life which inspire me.
+I like writing about African music, politics, and culture, about robotics and hardware engineering, about the mixed experience, and occasionally random things in my daily life which inspire me.

-Here’s a list of what I consider the best of the best so far, if you want to skip all the fluff:
+I used to write for MIT Admissions, and we had a section for the “best of the blogs”.
+I thought I’d do something similar: here’s a list of what I consider the best of the best so far, if you want to skip all the fluff.

 Posts That Did Well